The Daily Tar Heel

 "I wasn't in the best place mentally going into the season," she said.
 "I think that contributed a lot to my dip in confidence after our second game last season."

-And while Taylor's confidence was evident on the field on Friday, the in-the-head aspects of the game have always been the most challenging for her.
+And while Taylor's confidence was evident on the field on Friday, the in-the-head aspects of the game have always been challenging for her.
 That's why she struggled last season and that's why she spent this summer building herself back up.

 “The mental part of the game is 99 percent of what the game is, especially for goalies,” Taylor said.
 “I know now what I have to do to prepare.”